rod101/js_projects/starter_kit/README.md

-#Mini JS, HTML Starter kit
+# ReadMe
-This is a quick starter kit for developing small project and for most of the little projects am going to put up here
+This is a quick starter kit for developing small project and for of the little projects am going to put up here

-# Read Me Project Title
-what the project is abou
+# Mini JS, HTML Starter kit
+Clone this Repo to start a new project

+### This project include ###
+* jquery
+* css
+* js